exasol/spark-connector/doc/user_guide/user_guide.md

 """
 ```

-Please combine your Exasol queries into a single query string and load the result into the Spark DataFrame.
+Please combine your Exasol queries into a single query and load the result into the Spark DataFrame.
 This helps to reduce the additional network overhead.

 Create a dataframe from the query result: